HISTORY OF REEK SUNDAY, part 2: PILGRIMAGE

 An older tradition goes back even further.
 Pre-Christian artifacts have been discovered by archeologists suggesting a Celtic hill fort that circled the top of the mountain.
 On the summit have been found amber, blue and black glass beads dating to the 3rd century BC.
-The mountain seems to have been revered long before Patrick, and was perhaps the reason he had his fast and contest there.
+The mountain seemed to have been revered long before Patrick and was perhaps the reason he had his fast and contest there.
 It was believed to be the seat of the old Celtic fertility deity Crom Dubh, often translated as the Dark Stooped One.
 In pre-Roman times, Crom Dubh seems to have been considered a despotic deity with evil powers.

-Throughout Ireland, the Festival of Lughnasa is celebrated at the end of July as the start of the harvest festival in honor of the deity Lugh, the ancient pagan god of the Tuatha De Danann, a people whose name is now encompassed in the Irish word for August — Lughnasa.
+Throughout Ireland, the Festival of Lughnasa is celebrated at the end of July.
+It is the start of the harvest festival in honor of the deity Lugh, the ancient pagan god of the Tuatha De Danann, a people whose name is now encompassed in the Irish word for August — Lughnasa.
 Lugh, personified as both young and strong, grasped harvest riches from the hands of fate each year by defeating the older god Crom Dubh.

-Locally in County Mayo the celebration is known as Domhnach Crom Dubh (Black Crom Sunday), but it is also known as Garland Sunday, Garlic Sunday, the last Sunday of Summer, and Domhnach na Cruaiche — Reek Sunday.
+Locally in County Mayo, the celebration is known as Domhnach Crom Dubh (Black Crom Sunday), but it is also known as Garland Sunday, Garlic Sunday, the last Sunday of Summer, and Domhnach na Cruaiche — Reek Sunday.
 In our next article, we’ll discuss the Location.

 Bill Petro, your friendly neighborhood historian